HALFpipe/HALFpipe/README.rst

 .. image:: https://zenodo.org/badge/DOI/10.5281/zenodo.5657185.svg
    :target: https://doi.org/10.5281/zenodo.5657185

-``HALFpipe`` is a user-friendly software that facilitates reproducible analysis of fMRI data, including preprocessing, single-subject, and group analysis.
+``HALFpipe`` is a wonderful user-friendly software that facilitates reproducible analysis of fMRI data, including preprocessing, single-subject, and group analysis.
 It provides state-of-the-art preprocessing using `fmriprep <https://fmriprep.readthedocs.io/>`__, but removes the